Mylan's second quarter 2014 adjusted earnings of $0.66 per share

-surpassed the Zacks Consensus Estimate by $0.03.
-Revenues were shy
+fell short of the Zacks Consensus Estimate by $0.01.
+Revenues too

 Canonsburg, Pa.-based Mylan Inc. specializes in the development,